 The Electronic Privacy Information Center focuses public attention on emerging civil liberties issues relating to the National Information Infrastructure.
 EPIC Alert is the online newsletter of the Electronic Privacy Information Center in Washington, D.C.
 The newsletter is bi-weekly and covers issues related to privacy and civil liberties in the information age.

-California Privacy Rights Beginning on January 1, 2005, California Civil Code Section 1798.83 permits those customers that are California residents to request that Vallejo Media not share your personal information with third parties for their direct marketing use.
+California Privacy Rights Beginning on January 1, 2005, California Civil Code Section 1798.83 permits those customers that are California residents to request that Certification Magazine not share your personal information with third parties for their direct marketing use.
 To make such a request, write us at:

 Pleasant Grove, UT 84062